tonym128/tonym128.github.io/_posts/2026-04-25-debugging-the-novel-how-i-built-a-9-book-cyberpunk-series-with-ai.markdown

 ## Final Thoughts

-Is it "cheating" to write with AI?
-It's definitely different, but I don't think so.
+Is it "cheating" to write with AI? its definitely different, but I don't think so.
 I feel more like a **Director** or a **Lead Architect**.
 I provided the vision, the constraints, and the "human" soul, while the AI provided the raw processing power to flesh out the world.

 I ended up with something I actually wanted to read.
 And in the process, I gained a massive amount of respect for the technical hurdles that traditional authors face every day.